 - A faculty member may request an extension of the probationary period by pausing the tenure clock so that she or he may withdraw from teaching, work part-time or continue to work full-time while attending to other commitments.
-More information can be found in the Administrative Manual.
+More information can be found in the University Policies.

 Questions about maternity leave of absences can be directed to Natalie Trent, Human Resources Representative, in Human Resources at (616) 331-2215.